 Like all business owners, coffee shop owners need a trusted advisor who can help them find the best insurance coverage to protect their livelihood from the many potential—and costly—problems that can arise.
 Whether it's dangers to the general public or your employees, or unforeseen events like fires, storms, and theft, you need the right combination of business insurance coverage that addresses whatever you might be exposed to.

-If you own and operate a coffee shop, you’ve likely spent a great deal of time and money setting up your business.
+If you own and operate a coffee shop, you’ve probably spent a great deal of time and money setting up your business.
 You’ve had to hire employees, rent or buy equipment, purchase furnishings and décor, procure your products, and perfect your recipes.
 Yet so much of what can go wrong is entirely out of your control.
 At any time, your hard work can be jeopardized if you don’t have the right insurance coverage.

 Here are just a few things that can go wrong that should be addressed with coffee shop insurance:

 - A customer or supplier slips and falls in your shop.